joedaws/lofi-eldritch-cosmos/README.md

 - The `Cosmos` application is a work-in-progress implementation of an entity component system (ECS) which will power the simulation.

-- Modules in the `Eldritch` name space are used to construct and interact with specific kinds of entities such as `Being`.
+- The `Eldritch` library application is used to construct and interact with specific kinds of entities such as `Being` or `Node` entity.

+- The `Lofi` application is a simple web-server for interacting with the simulation.

+# Release Road map

+## Release 1

+- Beings (those associated with a single grimoire, the `Ooneirona` beings) can move around and have rudimentary memory.
+- Users can inspect the simulation but can't directly interact yet

+## Release 2

+- Add additional class of being entities associated with a new grimoire
+- Being entities can make more complex decisions
+- attributes of node locations change over time.

-# Cosmos ECS
+# Cosmos ECS and Eldritch library

 ## Starting the Cosmos ECS application